nehaljwani/team.exiv2.org/book/IMaEA.md

 This is simply a legal minefield.
 Exiv2 is licensed under GPLv2.
 Until Exiv2 v0.26, Andreas offered a commercial license for Exiv2.
 The contract between Andreas and users is not the concern of the Exiv2 open-source project.

-In the days of the Commercial license, I made not distinction between open-source and commercial license users when it came to dealing with support and other requests.
+In the days of the Commercial license, I made no distinction between open-source and commercial license users when it came to dealing with support and other requests.
 I felt that the commercial license freed the user from the obligations of GPL.
 However, it did not provide priority support, enhancement requests or any other benefit.

 [TOC](#TOC)
 <div id="13-22"/>